RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 * Other: NLP -> Protein.

 ## Recommendation vs Prediction

+A recommendation and a prediction is not the same thing.

+If you buy a book by one author on Amazon,
+* it may be likely (prediction) you'll buy something from the same author,
+* but it may be a bad recommendation.
+* A librarian might recommend a similar book from a different author.

 ## Interpreting Models - P value
 ## Null Hypothesis Significance Testing
 ## Turn predictive model into something useful in production